nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `mark 1` marks the first trip in the trip list as done.

 ### Marking trips as not done: `unmark`
-Mark the trip in the specified INDEX as not done
+Mark the trip in the specified INDEX as not done.

 Format: `unmark INDEX`
 - Marks the trip at the specified INDEX as not done.